William Shakespeare is arguably England’s most famous poet, playwright, and actor. He was born in 1564 in Stratford-upon-Avon.

 Shakespeare’s burial is recorded in Stratford’s parish register on 25 April 1616.
 We do not know the cause of Shakespeare’s death.

-A monument to Shakespeare, still standing inside this Church in Stratford-upon-Avon, states that he died on 23 April.
+A monument to Shakespeare, still standing inside the Church of the Holy Trinity in Stratford-upon-Avon, states that he died on 23 April.
 His gravestone does not bear his name, but it was believed to be his from at least 1656, as it is the first in a row which commemorates other members of his family.

-In 1926 the theatre was largely destroyed by a fire.
-Following the fire, an open architectural competition was organised, and was won by Elisabeth Scott.
+In 1926, the theatre was largely destroyed by a fire.
+Following the fire, an open architectural competition was organised and was won by Elisabeth Scott.
 It was the first large public building in England to be designed by a woman.
-The theatre was renovated in 2007-2010 as part of the Transformation project.
+The Royal Shakespeare Theatre was renovated between 2007 and 2010 as part of the Transformation project.